mmuratarat/mmuratarat.github.io/_posts/2020-02-15-running_average_window_postgresql.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/Screen%20Shot%202020-02-15%20at%2008.15.16.png?raw=true)

-To apply the aggregate function to subsets of rows, you use the GROUP BY clause.
+To apply the aggregate function to subsets of rows, we use the GROUP BY clause.
 The following example returns the average price for every product group.

 ```sql
 SELECT